Project Marienthal

 The Marienthal project is converting over 160 hectares of a largely single-layer coniferous forest in Brandenburg into a structurally diverse mixed forest over a project period of 30 years.

-At the project's start, the area was mainly dominated by pine and larch stands.
-Project activities such as promoting and protecting natural regeneration and planting new tree species appropriate to the location make the forest more diverse and more resistant to the increasingly frequent consequences of climate change, such as storms, drought, and beetle infestation.
+At the start of the project, the area was mainly dominated by pine and larch.
+By planting tree species appropriate to the location, promoting natural rejuvenation and regulating competition, the forest will become more diverse in terms of structure and biodiversity.
+In addition, the forest will become more resistant to the increasingly frequent consequences of climate change, such as storms, drought and beetle infestation.

 Project activities